 Chain 102.
 (Or to make your own base chain, multiply an odd number by two, then add 4 for the turning chain.
-(For example, for my blanket I multiplied 49 x 2, which equals 98, then added 4 for a base chain of 102.
-You can use measuring tape to ensure that your base chain is the width you desire.)
+For example, for my blanket I multiplied 49 x 2, which equals 98, then added 4 for a base chain of 102.)

-ROW 2: Work 2 front post double crochets (FPDC) around the first two posts (not around the turning chain).
-Then work 2 back post double crochets (BPDC) around the next two posts.
+ROW 2: Work FPDC around the first two posts (not around the turning chain).
+Then work BPDC around the next two posts.
 Continue alternating 2 FPDC and 2 BPDC to the end of the row.
 At the end of the row work a regular DC, inserting your hook underneath the turning chain.
-Chain 2 and turn.
+CH 2 and turn.

-ROW 3: Work 2 BPDCs around the first two posts.
-Then work 2 FPDCs around the next two posts.
+ROW 3: Work BPDC around the first two posts.
+Then work FPDC around the next two posts.
 Continue alternating 2 BPDCs and 2 FPDCs to the end of the row.
 Then work a regular DC, inserting your hook underneath the turning chain.
-Chain 2 and turn.
+CH 2 and turn.